 The presence of the marine element in Enescu's oeuvre somehow raises questions on the origin of his interest for this element (the creation of Vox maris spanned over several decades and had priority in front of other projects).
-Of course, up to a point, the sea can be, like the river, integrated as an autobiographical element, judging by the frequency of the composer's travels overseas.
-The repeated contact with the sea and the ocean must have had a strong impact, determining him to trace, in an interview, a parallel between the complexity of music and that of the sea: "The sea is also a form of music. /.../ Music is also a sea, in which feelings and ideas, hopes and inspirations,
+Of course, up to a point, the sea can be, like the river, integrated as an autobiographical element, judging by the frequency of the composer's travels overseas77.
+The repeated contact with the sea and the ocean must have had a strong impact, determining him to trace, in an interview, a parallel between the complexity of music and that of the sea: "The sea is also a form of music. /.../ Music is also a sea, in which feelings and ideas, hopes and inspirations, authors, 1930-2000).
+Editura Casa Radio, București, 2003, p.
+301. 74 The way Enescu uses the motive "x" (a sort of signature, possible metaphor of the face's reflection in the water?) in Backyard River, at the level of micro- and macro-structure, would probably require a separate study.
+75 Todoran, Eugen, op. cit., p.
+50.

-&lt;sup>72 Todoran, Eugen, op. cit., p.
+72 Todoran, Eugen, op. cit., p.
 66.

-George Enescu, in: Vessereau, Marguerite, Sufletul românesc al lui George Enescu, in: Roumanie - terre du dor, Paris, p.
+73 George Enescu, in: Vessereau, Marguerite, Sufletul românesc al lui George Enescu, in: Roumanie - terre du dor, Paris, p.
 U.F., 1930, p.
 107-111; reproduced in: Cosma, Viorel (Ed.).
-George Enescu în memoria timpului (George Enescu in the Memory of Time, texts by different authors, 1930-2000).
-Editura Casa Radio, Bucureşti, 2003, p.
-301.
+George Enescu în memoria timpului (George Enescu in the Memory of Time, texts by different